flaf/miscellaneous/puppet/modules/mcollective/README.md

 The `middleware_address` parameter is the address of the middleware server (an IP, a fqdn etc).
-The default value of this parameter is set in the hiera entries above.
+The default value of this parameter is the value of the parameter `mcomiddleware::params::stomp_ssl_ip` from the `mcomiddleware` module.

 The `middleware_port` parameter is the port used by the middleware server.
-It's an integer and its default value is `61614`.
+It's an integer and its default value is the value of the `mcomiddleware::params::stomp_ssl_port` parameter from the `mcomiddleware` module.

 The `mcollective_pwd` parameter is the password of the `mcollective` rabbitMQ account.
-The default value of this parameter is set in the hiera entries above.
+The default value of this parameter is the value of the `mcomiddleware::params::mcollective_pwd` parameter from the `mcomiddleware` module.

 The `mco_tag` parameter is a non-empty string which gives the name of the tag used to import public keys of the mcollective clients.
 Indeed, the mcollective servers need the public keys of each authorized client in its configuration.
-Each client will export its public key with a specific tag and the servers will retrieve these public keys via the same tag given by the `mco_tag` parameter.
-The default value of this parameter can be set by the `tag` entry in the hiera entries above but it's optional.
-If the `tag` entry is not present, the value `'mcollective_client_public_key'` will be used.
+Each client will export its public key with a specific tag (tag defined by the `mco_tag` parameter itself) and the servers will retrieve these public keys via the same tag given by the `mco_tag` parameter.
+The default value of this parameter is `'mcollective_client_public_key'`.

-The `server_enabled` parameter is a boolean and its default value is `true`.
-If it is set to `false` the mcollective service will be stopped and disabled (no automatic start during the boot).
-This parameter is completely optional.
+The `puppet_ssl_dir` parameter is the ssl directory of the puppet-agent module (mcollective server and client use the certificate present in this directory).
+The default value of this parameter is `puppetagent::params::ssldir` from the `puppetagent` module.

-The `puppet_ssl_dir` parameter has exactly the same meaning of the `puppet_ssl_dir` parameter in the `::mcollective::middleware` class.
+The `puppet_bin_dir` parameter is the bin directory of the puppet-agent module The default value of this parameter is `puppetagent::params::bindir` from the `puppetagent` module.